Aksellercan/ProjectTask4Springboot/README.md

 Connects to database using hibernate and uses Springboot and Thymeleaf for the UI.

 This is a Smartphone Comparison Program, using fetched objects from database it can allow you to compare them.
-Also has all CRUD functions and ability to save database items to txt file or import from txt file to database.
+Also has all CRUD functions.

-Uses Xampp to create database and mariadb
+Uses Xampp to create the database and mariadb to connect.